StarExtensions/StarExtensions/SERVER PSA.md

 - windows server x64 1.4.4: `C6 86 20 09 00 00 01` @ `0x399060`
 - windows server x32 1.4.4: `C6 83 3C 06 00 00 01` @ `0x309107`

+If you cannot follow these instructions for whatever reasons, server binaries with this patch pre-applied are available [for download](https://files.catbox.moe/pw0fyb.zip).

 #
 ### Technical Details